(Jumper’s Knee; Sinding-Larsen-Johansson Syndrome)

 History and physical examination are usually sufficient for diagnosis of infrapatellar tendinitis; however, MRI can show the extent of the injury.

-Pain is treated with modification of activities, NSAIDs, and physical therapy.
+Pain is treated with modification of activities, nonsteroidal anti-inflammatory drugs, and physical therapy.
 Persistent pain may be treated with surgical repair; however, this is usually not necessary.